 If you enjoy going out at night and socializing, it’s best to check out the nightlife options in the neighborhood.
 New York City has quiet and family-focused neighborhoods and also party neighborhoods with a youthful vibe to it.

-If you rent in Manhattan, you will have many options for going out and socializing if you live in the Greenwich Village, the East Village, and the Lower East Side.
+If you are looking Manhattan luxury apartments for rent, you will have many options for going out and socializing if you live in the Greenwich Village, the East Village, and the Lower East Side.
 If you rent in Brooklyn, that would be Bushwick, Greenpoint, and Williamsburg.
 In Queens, there’s Astoria and Long Island City.

 What evacuation zone is the neighborhood in?